prevention-icon

 From here, we’ll come up with a personalised treatment plan for you to make sure that the problem is properly resolved.

-We normally use a combination of spider control insecticide, which is sprayed around the perimeters of your building, as well as spider control dust, which is applied in voids and cavities.
+We normally use a combination of spider-control insecticide, which is sprayed around the perimeters of your building, and spider-control dust, which is applied in voids and cavities.

 We understand the risks of dealing with deadly spiders, so we take great care to carry out our work safely.